Ask Dr. Gourmet

 Maybe you have some suggestions for breakfast, lunch and dinner.

-If you review the Dr. Gourmet web site you will find that every recipe has information about whether it is safe for those who use Coumadin® (warfarin).
+If you review the "What Can I Eat?" section for Coumadin (warfarin) users on the Dr. Gourmet website you will find that every recipe on the site is labeled as to whether it is safe for those who take Coumadin® (warfarin).

 There is some general information on warfarin and diet on the Dr. Gourmet website.
 In addition, there are also three lists on the website based on increasing levels of detail about the Vitamin K content of foods.
 I hope that this will help you.